DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-20-rolling_windows.md

 ### Feature Extraction Process

-The process involves defining the window size $n$ and stride $s$, determining the features to extract, and sliding the window across the signal.
+The process involves defining the window size $$n$$ and stride $$s$$, determining the features to extract, and sliding the window across the signal.
 Common features include:

 - **Mean:** Provides a measure of the signal's central tendency within each window.
 This feature is useful for identifying general trends in the data.
 - **Standard Deviation (Std):** Measures the dispersion of the signal values, giving insights into the variability within each window.